 Benefit Description You pay Surgical procedures (cont.)
-Standard Option Note: Generally, we pay for internal prostheses \$30 per office visit to a Primary Care Physician.
-No deductible. (devices) according to where the procedure is done. \$60 per office visit to a Specialist.
-No deductible.
-25% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory surgical facility, deductible applies Not covered: All charges.
-Reversal of voluntary sterilization • Routine treatment of conditions of the foot (see Foot care) Reconstructive surgery Standard Option • Surgery to correct a functional defect. \$30 per office visit to a Primary Care Physician.
-No deductible.
-Surgery to correct a condition caused by injury or illness if: \$60 per office visit to a Specialist.
-No deductible. the condition produced a major effect on the member's appearance and 25% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory surgical facility, deductible applies - the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
-Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, webbed fingers and webbed toes. • All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts - treatment of any physical complications, such as lymphedemas - breast prostheses and surgical bras and replacements (see Prosthetic devices ) • Surgery to reassign gender.
-Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
-Not covered: All charges. • Cosmetic surgery - any surgical procedure (or any portion of a procedure) performed primarily to improve physical appearance through change in bodily form, except repair of accidental injury
+Standard Option Not covered: All charges.
+Reversal of voluntary sterilization • Routine treatment of conditions of the foot (see Foot care) Reconstructive surgery Standard Option Surgery to correct a functional defect. \$30 per office visit to a Primary Care Physician.
+No deductible. • Surgery to correct a condition caused by injury or illness if: \$60 per office visit to a Specialist.
+No deductible. the condition produced a major effect on the member's appearance and 25% coinsurance if you are an inpatient or outpatient in a hospital or at an ambulatory surgical facility, deductible applies the condition can reasonably be expected to be corrected by such surgery • Surgery to correct a condition that existed at or from birth and is a significant deviation from the common form or norm.
+Examples of congenital anomalies are: protruding ear deformities, cleft lip, cleft palate, birth marks, webbed fingers and webbed toes. • All stages of breast reconstruction surgery following a mastectomy, such as: - surgery to produce a symmetrical appearance of breasts - treatment of any physical complications, such as lymphedemas - breast prostheses and surgical bras and replacements (see Prosthetic devices) Note: If you need a mastectomy, you may choose to have the procedure performed on an inpatient basis and remain in the hospital up to 48 hours after the procedure.
+Gender Reassignment Surgery - Gender Affirmation Surgery • Surgical Gender Affirmation treatment requires meeting Gender Affirmation Medical necessity criteria and: • Member is 18 years of age or older, and • Documentation that the member has the capacity to make a fully informed decision and consent to treatment, and